mantycore/orphereus/README.txt

 Orphereus - Automatic Maintenance
 =====================
+Add this into crontab:

+  $ paster maintenance --config=development.ini --path=.
+RunAllObligatory

+--path is obligatory parameter, it's equals '.' by default.

+If you experience problems with this command, you may add "--plugin=Orphereus" option to command line:

+  $ paster --plugin=Orphereus maintenance --config=development.ini --path=.
+RunAllObligatory

+Also you can replace "RunAllObligatory" with set of maintenance actions.
+Run this command get additional information:

+  $ paster --plugin=Orphereus maintenance -h

+-- TEXT BELOW IS DEPRECATED --
 To implement automatic unbans, integrity checks and clean-ups, there is an example script for scheduling these tasks via cron - 'mtn.sh'.